OUR STAFF

 Executive Director

 Over ten years and hundreds of students later, Esodie has had the pleasure of shaping this boutique organization into a formidable education center.
 Her work in the nonprofit sector began in 1989 when she volunteered at a center in Upstate New York that served migrant farmworkers.
 By 1992, she received her ESL tutor training through Literacy Volunteers of America.
 After moving to Albuquerque in 2012, she found herself looking for a volunteer opportunity that led her to Ethos.
 The right to basic literacy for everyone keeps her plugging away daily.
-When she’s not working you might find her filming a movie (she’s been in 60 film/ TV productions), walking her three dogs, or watching Svengoolie with her fiancé Shawn.
+When she’s not working you might find her filming a movie (she’s been in 65 film/ TV productions), walking her three dogs, or working on her latest piece of fiction.